 Total War: THREE KINGDOMS - Mandate of Heaven Review

-Total War: THREE KINGDOMS - Mandate of Heaven is an application by CREATIVE ASSEMBLY.
+Total War: THREE KINGDOMS - Mandate of Heaven is an application designed by CREATIVE ASSEMBLY.
 Total War: THREE KINGDOMS - Mandate of Heaven was first published on .
-Total War: THREE KINGDOMS - Mandate of Heaven is available for Steam, Other.
+Total War: THREE KINGDOMS - Mandate of Heaven is available on Steam, Other.

 About This Content

 - The largest and most detailed Total War: THREE KINGDOMS DLC to date

 - Begin a campaign in 182 CE just before the Yellow Turban rebellion…

 - …Then play through the conflict and deep into the Three Kingdoms period

 - New characters and six new playable warlords including the Zhang brothers and Emperor Ling

 - Unique new campaign mechanics, events and objectives